Stuart Pearce: Nottingham Forest

 Pearce was appointed as the manager of Nottingham Forest, effective from 1 July 2014.
 Under Pearce, Forest broke their transfer record by signing striker Britt Assombalonga from Peterborough United.

 After leading Forest to an unbeaten start to the season, with thirteen points from an available fifteen, Pearce was named as a candidate for the league's Manager of the Month award for August.
 He was beaten by Kenny Jackett of Wolverhampton Wanderers, despite taking Forest to the top of the table by the end of August 2014 after a 1–0 away win against Sheffield Wednesday.
 On 14 September 2014, Forest lost key players Chris Cohen and Andy Reid to injury in a 1–1 draw with Derby County, and Forest quickly lost form.
 The team managed only three wins in twenty-one Championship matches, and was also knocked out of the FA Cup by Rochdale.
 Pearce did manage to win the reverse fixture against Derby and bring the Brian Clough Trophy back to the City Ground, but this was not enough to keep him in his job.
-He was sacked on 1 February 2015 with Forest in 12th position in the Championship.
+He was dismissed on 1 February 2015 with Forest in 12th position in the Championship.

 West Ham United

 After a spell working at Portsmouth, Pearce joined former club West Ham United as an assistant to manager, David Moyes, in November 2017.
 He left the east London club at the end of the 2017–18 season, after Moyes' contract was not renewed.
 In August 2020, Pearce returned to West Ham as a first-team coach, again assisting Moyes.
-At the end of the 2021-22 season Pearce left the club to pursue other interests.
+At the end of the 2021–22 season Pearce left the club to pursue other interests.

 Personal life

-Pearce was married to Liz Cox for twenty years, with whom he has two children.
-His daughter Chelsea is an equestrian and has regularly competed in eventing since 2010.
+Pearce was married to Liz for thirty years, with whom he had two children.
+His daughter Chelsea is an equestrian and has regularly competed in eventing since 2010, including riding at three European Championships for Great Britain.

+His son Harley died in a tractor crash in Gloucestershire in October 2025, aged 21.
+In a statement, Pearce's family said: "Our family is truly shocked and utterly heartbroken at the loss of our cherished son and devoted brother, Harley."